Who we are – What we do – Why we do it

 By highlighting this issue with parents, we're hoping to encourage more family conversation about the topic.
 We want to engage parents to talk to their kids about the dangers of high driving, and equally importantly, of being a passenger in a car driven by someone who is high.

 National Drug Take Back Campaign

-It was an unprecedented success, and in 2015, our third annual drug take back campaign was supported by many more pharmacies from across the country; including Loblaws, Canadian Superstore, Atlantic Superstore and Maxi in Québec.
+In 2017, our fourth annual drug take back campaign returns in the fall, supported by more pharmacies from across the country; including Loblaws, Canadian Superstore, Atlantic Superstore and Maxi in Québec.

 Bringing old medicines back keeps drugs off the streets, away from kids and out of our water supply!

 Our PSA campaigns are important in raising awareness of the issues surrounding teen drug use and we hope to engage parents to talk to their kids.
 For a full list of our television, radio and print ad and campaign materials, please go to our Archives page.